openharmony/docs/en/application-dev/reference/apis/js-apis-secureElement.md

 close(): void

-Closes the connection with this SE.
-This API closes all channels opened between this application and the SE.
+Closes the session with the SE.
+All channels opened by this session will be closed.

 **System capability**: SystemCapability.Communication.SecureElement